Jodie has swiftly developed a strong commercial and insolvency practice.

 She regularly represents office holders, creditors and debtors in both routine and contested matters, including:

 - urgent applications to restrain the presentation and advertisement of winding up petitions;

-- acting in applications for possession and sale, both at first instance and appeal level; and
+- applications for possession and sale, both at first instance and appeal level;

-- advising on and acting in applications to set aside statutory demands, both at first instance and appeal level.
+- applications to set aside statutory demands, both at first instance and appeal level;

-Jodie delivered a talk on the Corporate Insolvency and Governance Act 2020 at Exchange Chambers’ most recent Annual Insolvency Conference; and has had her work on aspects of creditor enforcement in administration and the ‘new’ moratorium published in Sweet & Maxwell’s Insolvency Intelligence.
+Jodie is a member of the General Technical Committee of R3 and has had her work on aspects of creditor enforcement in administration and the ‘new’ moratorium published in Sweet & Maxwell’s Insolvency Intelligence.